 The good news is that many companies make self-tanners specifically for the face.
 These are a much better choice than using a typical tanner, as they are designed to work with the skin on the face.

-And if your favorite fake tanner doesn’t have a face option, you can blend with moisturizer to get a more balanced look.
+And if your favorite fake tanner doesn’t have a face option, you can blend it with moisturizer to get a more balanced look.

 In this article, we’ll discuss why a facial self-tanner may be a good choice for you, and how to apply it.
 But first, we’ll tell you why you should think twice about just using your standard self-tanner on your face.